 San Diego is the perfect year round destination.
 Not only are there unique neighborhoods to explore throughout the county, but also world class attractions and dining.
+There are plenty of things to do in San Diego with kids, but eventually you will make your way to the beach.
 With 70 miles of coastline running along the Pacific Ocean and copious amounts of sunshine, it also has plenty of beaches for ocean loving families.
 After many years of visiting and living the city, these are the best family beaches in San Diego we would recommend.

 Best Family Beaches in San Diego